A

 From this dark

-place comes the urge to seek the excitement of danger by taking risks.
-The
+place comes the urge to savor the taste of death by taking risks.
+The thrill

-thrill of an adrenaline rush or the social status
+of an adrenaline rush or the social status of making

-of making yourself seen as a rebel serves as a flash of illusion to hide
+yourself seen as a rebel serves as a flash of illusion to hide your own dark

 spiritual emptiness of your family.